outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - testing updated logic:
           - determining difference in original/updated outputs (original data & updated data with new function to inject logic for cases)
         - a difference-determining function would be useful for both of the above intents

-      - variables of 'logic injection' function (solution to automation task of 'injecting logic in specific cases'):
-        - whether specific inputs have specific associated logic
-        - whether logic variables are available/populated in input
-        - whether logic functions in associated logic are available in execution context
-        - whether logic inputs are validated
-        - whether other specific cases are supported by 'logic injection' function
-        - whether specific cases of multiple injected logic compoennts coordinate or contradict each other
-        - whether outputs of injected logic components suboptimally change inputs of other injected logic components
-        - whether injected logic components have a correct sequence and whether it aligns with injection sequence

     - add to reasons why variable or object network is insufficient
       - variable networks may illustrate attributes & direction of cause, but they dont illustrate: